-All faculty, staff and students may borrow up to eight (8) items with a current, valid Community College of Philadelphia ID card.
+All faculty, staff, and students may borrow up to eight (8) items with a current and valid Community College of Philadelphia ID card.

 The loan period is four (4) weeks.
 Reserve and reference materials may be used in the Library only.
 Books may be renewed twice online using your online library account or over the telephone.

 Students can view their Library records using My Library Account.

 Alumni may not check-out items, but are welcome to use library resources (excluding databases) for research within the Library.